ISO Certification: Frequently Asked Questions

 What is ISO certification?

 A certification body impartially audit’s your management system which shows that your organisation has implemented and is using an internationally recognised management system.

-ISO certification tells a businesses clients and senior management that the organisation wishes to maintain a structured framework in order meet goals.
+ISO certification tells a business’ clients and senior management that the organisation wishes to maintain a structured framework in order to meet goals.
 Being ISO certified ensures that a business is following best practices, operating efficiently, and functions as an excellent business tender – giving clients clear confidence in who they are working with.

 Whichever ISO standard is chosen – whether it be Information Security Management (ISO 27001), Quality Management (ISO 9001), or any ISO standards – by implementing a standard, a business will be enabled to improve efficiency, effectiveness, and will look more attractive to existing and prospective clients.